thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 A boolean represents logical values **true** or **false**

 ```
-var catsAreGreat = true;
+var sanFranciscoIsExpensive = true;
-var dogsRule = false;
+var sanFranciscoIsCheap = false;
 ```

 ### Undefined

-If you declare a variable but don't assign it a value, by default its value will be the primitive `undefined`.
+`undefined` represents a value that hasn't been defined.
+A variable that has not been assigned a value is of type undefined.
+A method or statement also returns undefined if the variable that is being evaluated does not have an assigned value.
+A function returns undefined if a value was not returned.

 ```
 var x;